MadisonCostanza/MadisonCostanza/README.md

 • 😃 My name is Madison Costanza

-• 📊 I am a data/statistical analyst with a passion for deriving insights in order to solve complex buisness problems
+• 📊 I am a data/statistical analyst with a passion for deriving rich insights

 • 🌱 I am currently building a project portfolio using Python, Tableau, and R